FudanDISC/DISC-LawLLM/README-en.md

 ## DISC-Law-Eval-Benchmark

 Inspired by the composition of judicial examinations, we developed a fair and comprehensive evaluation framework called DISC-Law-Eval Benchmark.
 This framework assesses the performance of LLMs in Chinese legal domain from both objective and subjective perspectives.
-Our DISC-Law-Eval-Benchmark is available through this [link](https://github.com/FudanDISC/DISC-LawLLM/evl).
+Our DISC-Law-Eval Benchmark is available through this [link](./eval) (to be released soon).

 ### Objective Evaluation